wp-cli/handbook/contributor-day.md

 A few seasoned WP-CLI contributors are also helping out: TBD

+## Open Video Sessions

+During the Hack Day, we’ll have two open video chat sessions:

+- From 🕓 08:00 WET to 09:00 WET
+- From 🕓 15:00 WET to 16:00 WET

+These sessions are a great opportunity to discuss remaining issues live, chat about the progress we’ve made, and to connect with the community.
+Feel free to join these to talk through any challenges or share your updates!

 ## Getting Started

 If you normally use WP-CLI on your web host or via Brew, you're most likely using the Phar executable (`wp-cli.phar`).
 This Phar executable file is the "built", singular version of WP-CLI.
 It is compiled from a couple dozen repositories in the WP-CLI GitHub organization.